 - Assignments that are not neatly written up using a word processor/text editor will not be graded. - Homework submitted up to 24 hours late will receive a 10% penalty. - Homework submitted from 24 to 48 hours late will receive a 20% penalty. - Any disagreement in scoring must be addressed within one week of the work being graded.
-You must submit a regrade request in Gradescope.
+All questions about grading must be placed in the "Assignment Comments" section of the Canvas submission for that assignment.
+If a response to your comment is not posted within 48 hours you can email a TA requesting that they review the comments.